NoRainRawro811/htmlCssJavaScript/html04/project/html04_ScriptExample.md

 3. Andrew looking at Halloway.
 Self-insert visible through window.
 4. Andrew looks up, defeated as Self-insert climbs up the window and breaks in, talking now.
 5. Andrew and Halloway jumping back really quickly in shock.
-6. Blurred screen with credits.
+6. Blurred screen with discression.

 ---